aneuhold/main-scripts/readme.md

 Each command starts with `tb`.
 That stands for Tiny Box but that isn't really important 😛.

 - `tb test` Just emits a test echo to see if the package is working.

+## `package.json` Commands

+- `yarn pushpub` will do a `git push` then increment the patch number by one then publish the package to npm